LafeLabs/geometronmagic/README.md

 ![](https://raw.githubusercontent.com/LafeLabs/geometronmagic/main/cube/uploadimages/z-cube.jpg)

+Don't forget the rocks!
+Without rocks, this will instantly tip over.
+Rocks are essential.
+Choose nice rocks so you can carry them around and use them for other stuff.

 ### Sproing

 This soft spring loaded tool holder is the magic that makes this printer work on uneven random surfaces.
 By being soft, a long travel distance makes it possible to make marks over uneven surfaces.
 This is made from stiffer thicker plastic, thin soft sheet from milk bottles, duct tape and rubber bands.
 It uses the standard Geometron Rulers described in the [laser shapes scroll](scrolls/lasershapes).